syncfusion-content/javascript-docs/js/Menu/Data-binding.md

 ---
 layout: post
-title: Data-binding in JavaScript Menu | Syncfusion
+title: Data-binding in JavaScript Menu Control | Syncfusion
 description: Learn here about data binding support in Syncfusion Essential JavaScript Menu Control, its elements, and more.
 platform: js
 control: Menu